 International models of care such as Patient-Centered Medical Home can improve access to care and health outcomes and should be considered.
 So too should the use of financial and non-financial incentives to reduce avoidable hospitalisations, particularly for high end frequent users of medical and health services

 The inevitable outcome of living longer and living with a condition such as diabetes is that complications of age and disease will occur.
-If complications occur later in life it could be considered a success of management (eg amputation of a leg for an 80 year old instead of 60 year old patient).
-If catastrophic complications are avoided by hospital admission may be a success of care if a patient is admitted early and easily by a GP (eg Transient Ischemic Attack (TIA) rather than a stroke)
+If complications occur later in life it could be considered a success of management (e.g. amputation of a leg for an 80 year old instead of 60 year old patient).
+If catastrophic complications are avoided by hospital admission may be a success of care if a patient is admitted early and easily by a GP (e.g. Transient Ischemic Attack (TIA) rather than a stroke)

 Punitive financial arrangements that see hospital admission as a failure of care or imply poor management are to be avoided.